Eschatologue/CM_wiki/docs/gameplay/phb/abilities/dexterity.md

 ### Attack rolls and Damage

-Creatures add their Dexterity modifier to the results of attack and damage rolls of ranged weapons and, and the creature's can choose between their Dexterity score or Strength score for melee weapons with the :weapon-prop-finesse: **Finesse** property.
+Creatures add their Dexterity modifier to the results of attack and damage rolls of ranged weapons and, and the creature's can choose between their Dexterity score or Strength score for melee weapons with the :wp-prop-finesse: **Finesse** property.

 ### Armour Class